petyaracz/Racz2024b/Readme.md

 slightly more complicated: some `CVCik$` verbs act like `CCik$` verbs with vowel-initial suffixes and these were put in the `CCik$` category.)

-For ‘hotelban/hotelben’, the two variants are back or front vowel in the suffix – but these vary across a range of suffixes, the suffixes themselves have different total frequencies, so I fit a mixed model predicting `cbind(freq1,freq2)` in the corpus with a stem and suffix intercept.
+For ‘hotelban/hotelben’, the two variants are back or front vowel variants of the same suffix (e.g. “ban/ben”, “in”) – but these vary across a range of suffixes, the suffixes themselves have different total frequencies, so I fit a mixed model predicting `cbind(freq1,freq2)` in the corpus with a stem and suffix intercept.
 I then extracted the stem random effects and split the distribution across the median.
 This is the “high” and “low” category.
 Nouns that prefer back suffixes are in the “high” category and nouns that prefer front suffixes are in the “low” category.

 For ‘lakok/lakom’, there is one exponent that varies and you can count the two forms (lakok, lakom) per verb and calculate log odds, then split